ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 ### New Entries to the COSE Header Parameters Registry

-IANA will be requested to register the new COSE Header parameters defined below in the "COSE Header Parameters" registry at some point
+IANA will be requested to register the new COSE Header parameters defined below in the "COSE Header Parameters" registry at some point.

 ## New SCITT-Related Registries